The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 It was dated September 30th.

-Ohio, long of bellwether is fading on the electoral map.
+Ohio, long of Bellwether, is fading on the electoral map.

-The New York Times headline yesterday, now that Trump has pulled ahead in Ohio, is Ohio long of bellwether is fading on the electoral map.
+The New York Times headline yesterday, now that Trump has pulled ahead in Ohio, is Ohio long of Bellwether is fading on the electoral map.

-That quickly back on July 4th, it was the all-important bellwether.
+Back on July 4th, it was the all-important bellwether.

-It was the single most important indicator, and now two months later.
+It was the single most important indicator.

-It's fading in importance on the electoral map.
+And now two months later, it's fading in importance on the electoral map.

 Hmm.